 However, it’s worth noting that this rather compact device is a little small when it comes to volume, too.
 If you’re looking for something that will get your furniture vibrating – then this isn’t it.
 The Pure Evoke H3 can get loud enough – but it’s limited in volume.

 Although you won’t be able to turn the sound up loud enough to disturb your neighbours with the Evoke H3, you can rest assured that even if you turn the device up to the max, you won’t experience much by way of distortion.

 - Compact, attractive design

 - An easy-to-use Bluetooth

 - Slightly expensive than similar-sized products

 Pure Evoke H3 review: Verdict

-It’s the sound quality, style, and general performance of the Pure Evoke H3 that makes it a great buy for those in need of a reliable DAB radio.
+The sound quality, style, and general performance of the Pure Evoke H3 make it a great buy for those needing a reliable DAB radio.
 This forward-thinking device is compact, easy to use, and brimming with functionality that just makes it a delight to use.

 Additionally, it’s worth noting that the device is more of a kitchen radio or bedside alarm clock than a full speaker system.
 You’re not going to get bone-shattering sound with this radio set – but that might not be what you want to use it for.